igordejanovic/rustemo/README.md

 - [x] Support for a layout (comments, whitespaces given as CFG).
 It is implemented as a special grammar rule and parsed by the LR parser.
 Result is be passed by context to actions which can do whatever they please.
 E.g. a generic tree builder keep layout on the following tree leaf.
+See [the tests](./tests/src/layout).
 - [ ] Better error reporting during grammar analysis and state machine building.
       Basic error reporting is implemented at the moment without full location info.